MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

 \text{Memory Overhead} = \max(\text{Executor Memory} \times 0.1, 384\text{ MB})
 $$

-So basically, 10% of your executor memory, but at least 384 MB.
+So it’s basically 10% of your executor memory, with a minimum of 384 MB.
 Let's see some examples:
 - If executor memory is **5 GB**: overhead = max(5120 MB × 0.1, 384 MB) = **512 MB**
 - If executor memory is **1 GB**: overhead = max(1024 MB × 0.1, 384 MB) = **384 MB**
 - If executor memory is **10 GB**: overhead = max(10240 MB × 0.1, 384 MB) = **1024 MB**